AntelopeIO/antler-proj/README.md

 ## Building

-From the project root, the following will build the project.
+Assuming you have ninja and the other dependencies installed, from the project root, the following will build the project:
 ```bash
 mkdir -p Build \
     && cd Build \